rosstimson/run-rosstimson/README.md

 Remember to also copy across secret Signify key to `~/.signify/rosstimson.sec` for signing new versions of these scripts.

+### macOS

+There are a few things that needs done manually after running the install script.

+1. Disable ctrl-space keyboard shortcut: Sys Prefs -> Keyboard shortcuts -> Keyboard Shortcuts -> Input sources

+2. Install Cartograph font as Emacs config defaults to it.

 ### Ubuntu

 Get the install script: